pkgw/website/content/howto/get-a-standard-browser.md

 the final window size includes a fair amount of transparent blank space surrounding the actual window — I believe this is used for drop shadows and such.
-I can configure OBS to crop away this border, and this is desirable to avoid black borders around the video edge. **Also**, we have to capture on my laptop’s panel, which is HiDPI, so the screenshot pixel sizes are all doubled — we're aiming for 2560×1920.
+I can configure OBS to crop away this border, and this is desirable to avoid black borders around the video edge. **Also**, if the window is on a HiDPI display, various pixel sizes are doubled — we'd be aiming for 2560×1920.

-Currently, on my computer the X.org window border consists of 46 px at top (in HiDPI pixels), 52 px left and right, and 58 px at bottom.
+Currently, on my laptop’s display, which is HiDPI, the X.org window border consists of 46 px at top (in HiDPI pixels), 52 px left and right, and 58 px at bottom.
 This means that the target window size we're actually going for, in terms of what a screenshot will yield, is 2664×2024.
+On an attached regular-DPI monitor, all of these measurements are halved.

-So, compared to the devtools content-area size readout, the cropped window size has the same width, but is 85 non-HiDPI px taller, at the moment.
+Compared to the devtools content-area size readout, the *cropped* window size has the same width, but is 85 non-HiDPI px taller, at the moment.